PlaceholderAPI/PlaceholderAPI/wiki/Commands.md

 ----
 ### Other Commands
 These are other commands of PlaceholderAPI that don't fit any of the above categories.

+#### `/papi dump`
+**Description**:
+Pastes useful information from PlaceholderAPI such as plugin version, server version and installed expansions to https://paste.helpch.at for simple sharing and support.

 #### `/papi reload`
 **Description**: